kuzzleio/documentation/src/api/1/controller-security/get-profile-rights/index.md

 ## Response

-Return a `hits` array of objects.
+Returns a `hits` array of objects.
 Each object is a security right described by the security profile:

 * `controller`: impacted Kuzzle controller
 * `action`: impacted controller action